 - Certified Fall Prevention Specialist

 A self-described athlete, Nancy continues to stay active playing golf, pickleball, ice hockey, biking, as well as exercising regularly.
-She and her team recently finished second in the USA Hockey Women’s Over-60 National Championships in April, 2022.
+She and her team recently finished second in the USA Hockey Women’s Over-60 National Championships in 2022 and 2023.
 While managing her own injuries along the way she’s had to make some choices, but stopping isn’t one of them.

 “I want you to know how much I appreciate all your special effort, follow-up and coordination to realize my dream.
 Thank you.
 You are a great therapist.”JB